LordZed400/Age-of-Arrows/README.md

 Age of Arrows was my first Big Project.
 This is a 2-Player Game made entirely in C Programming Language.
 This Program utilizes all the basic knowledge of `arrays`, `structures`, `pointers`, `functions`, `file handling`, etc.
+There is heavy utilization of the native `graphics library` as well.

 This is a game of Archery, where 2 Players control their individual Bows and shoot one another.
 The game ends when the Players are out of Arrows to shoot.
 ![Game Screen](https://github.com/LordZed400/Age-of-Arrows/blob/master/Screenshots/Screenshot-13.png "Age of Arrows")